We’ve all seen those Pins that boast the many uses of dryer sheets.

 Our clothes have smelled like vinegar, been so electrically charged we have shocked each other in passing, and grumbled through folding as we endured multiple zaps.

-Finally we settled on this.
+Finally we agreed on this.

 I use this softener with these wool dryer balls to help combat static.
 We love it!
 Even in the winter, when static is tough to fight, we have found success!

-Baking Soda– we get the big, 5 lb. bag since we use baking soda in so many recipes
+Baking Soda– we get the big, 5 lb. bag since we use baking soda in so many recipes.

 Fill your container 3/4 of the way full with epsom salts and 1/4 of the way with baking soda.
-Add essential oils (we like Purification for our laundry)

 Stir to incorporate and break up any clumps.